NOVA: A TO Z: The First Alphabet

 The Rebus Principle is one of the most consequential intellectual innovations of all time.
 And it may have evolved several times independently.
 Systems like it existed in both Egypt and ancient China.

 Watch On Your Schedule:

-Extend your viewing window with KPBS Passport, video streaming for members supporting KPBS at $60 or more yearly, using your computer, smartphone, tablet, Roku, AppleTV, Amazon Fire or Chromecast.
+This episode is available on demand with KPBS Passport, a benefit for members supporting KPBS at $60 or more yearly, using your computer, smartphone, tablet, Roku, AppleTV, Amazon Fire or Chromecast.
 Learn how to activate your benefit now.

 Join The Conversation:

 NOVA is on Facebook + Instagram + @novapbs on Twitter #NOVAnext